irfanamd1/irfanamd1/README.md

-# Hi there, I'm Irfan 👋
+# Hi there, I'm Irfan Ahamed S 👋

 I'm a passionate software developer with a keen interest in web development, open-source contributions, and continuous learning.
 I love to explore new technologies and implement them in my projects.